 Handled through Republic Services Inc. This is contracted with you, the resident.
 You must call to set up service 800-234-3429.
 Refuse is collected each Monday; there is a limit of six bags or cans.
 They collect recycling twice a month.
 When there is a holiday on that Monday, the pick-up will be Tuesday.
 Refuse and recycling can be put to the curb 8:00 p.m. the night before.
 The schedule can be found here.

 Due on the 15th of the month.
 Able to pay cash, check, credit, online, and automatic debit.
-For convenience, night deposit box in rear entrance of building.
+For convenience, night deposit box at East end of building, near Police Station.

 United States Congress